Applications will not be accepted for Peking University moving forward.

 Exchange students known as "General Visiting Students" at Peking University are required to take a Chinese language proficiency exam upon arrival or in advance of arrival.
 Only students who pass the exam with a high level score determined by Peking may enroll in courses of their academic discipline taught in Mandarin.
 Otherwise, students who do not pass the exam must enroll in Chinese as a Second Language courses offered by Peking University's International College for Chinese Language Studies.

 Students intending to take major-related coursework in Mandarin may choose to take the Chinese Proficiency Test prior to their departure to China.
-The Chinese Proficiency Test is offered at Penn State's Confucius Institute several times a semester.
 The exam is comprised of listening, reading, composition sections as well as an oral exam.
 For test dates, please visit the exam time website.